The student loan industry is on fire lately.

 The Consumer Financial Protection Bureau is currently suing them.

 That’s just one example of what a nightmare it can be if you’ve got the wrong servicer.

 That said USSLC only works with the best servicers in the country.
 We have great relationships with our lenders and they treat our members like family.

 This means better communication, more transparency, and a higher likelihood of success in getting those student loans paid off in a timely manner.

 Each month thousands of students consolidate their student loans.

 One thing to keep in mind when considering a consolidation is remembering that over time you will end up paying more towards that loan.

-But, if this allows you to live a little easier each month or prevent wage garnishment or judgement, it’s a no brainer.
+But, if this allows you to live a little easier each month or prevent wage garnishment or judgment, it’s a no-brainer.